libor-m/ngs-course/install.rst

 Installation instructions
 =========================

-We will be using a virtual computer preinstalled with Debian Linux and sample data necessary for the excersises.
+We will be using a virtual computer pre-installed with Debian Linux and sample data necessary for the exercises.

 .. note::
-  You need to install it even if your main system is Linux / Mac OS X!
+  You need to install the image even if your main system is Linux / Mac OS X!

 Installation steps (it should take about 10 minutes):

 - Install VirtualBox (https://www.virtualbox.org/wiki/Downloads).
 It works on Linux and Mac too.
-- Download the virtual machine image from this link: http://goo.gl/ofOtS9 You'll get a single file with ``.ova`` extension on your hard drive.
+- Download the virtual machine image from this link: http://goo.gl/XXXX You'll get a single file with ``.ova`` extension on your hard drive.
 - You can either double click the ``.ova`` file, or run VirtualBox, and choose ``File > Import Appliance``.
   Follow the instructions after the import is started.

-After asuccessful instalation you should see something like this (only the machine list will contain jsut one machine).
+After successful installation you should see something like this (only the machine list will contain just one machine).
 Check whether you can start the virtual machine: click ``Start`` in the main VirtualBox window:

 .. image:: _static/vbox-main.png